 Features of the Razer Blade 2018

 The Razer Blade 15 was acclaimed as the world’s smallest 15.6″ gaming laptop.
 It had the following novel features:

 - Screen: 15.6-inch

 The Razer’s manufacturer has actually priced the latest product similar to the previous models of its laptops.
 Regardless of its merits, however, the price of the new Razer seems to be too high, perhaps exaggerated.
-Why should we arrive at such a conclusion?
-The 2018 Razer Blade price starts at $1,899 .This machine offers you a full HD (1,920 x 1,080) display at 60Hz.
+Why should we arrive at such a conclusion? .This machine offers you a full HD (1,920 x 1,080) display at 60Hz.

 The Razer Blade 2018 15 is, however, powered by quite the same processor that runs the other models.
 The only difference is that the new device is paired with a 256 GB storage and an Nvidia GTX 1060.
 Realistically, you can easily find the same item, with similar specs, at a much lesser cost, though, probably, in a less flashy chassis.

-The Razer Blade 15 deserves a place as one of the sleekest gaming laptops that have ever been made by Razer.
+The Razer Blade 15 deserves a place as one of the best laptops for software development that have ever been made by Razer.
 The new Razer Blade, featured in an all-black, unibody aluminum shell, tends to take a more angular shape compared to its predecessors.
 It has also toned down its lighting to cover both the keyboard and the Razer logo featured on the lid.